synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-button.md

 - Select the appropriate variant for each action based on context and importance.
 - Avoid displaying more than one Call To Action (CTA) at a time on the screen, especially in the same context (e.g., teaser).

-### Background

-- Use light background options like white, neutral-100, primary-100, or use a primary background when inverted.

 ### Function

 - Use to trigger an action or place a link inside it to navigate to other content.